pulumi/docs/content/docs/get-started/aws/review-project.md

 > The difference between logical and physical names is in part due to “auto-naming” which Pulumi does to ensure side-by-side projects and zero-downtime upgrades work seamlessly.
 It can be disabled if you wish; [read more about auto-naming here](https://www.pulumi.com/docs/intro/concepts/programming-model/#autonaming).

 Programs can export variables which will be shown in the CLI and recorded for each deployment.
-In the program you just created the name of the bucket is exported so that we can easily verify our bucket was created with the AWS CLI.
+In the program you just created, the name of the bucket is exported, which makes it easy to verify that your bucket was created.

 {{% choosable language javascript %}}